conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 2. **Download** the packages into the Conan cache locally in your machine.
 3. **Generate** the environment and CMake files needed for your ROS project in the _install/conan_ folder.

-Finally, let's add the code for our node to the _main.cpp_ file:
+Finally, let's add the code for our node to the _navigator.cpp_ file:

 **`navigation_ws/my_package/src/navigator.cpp`**